Search

 A project by teacher Conny Fornelli and her 5th-grade students from A. Parravicini Primary School that aims to help people suffering from Alzheimer's or dementia with an AI assistant trained to recognize their domestic environment and its characteristic objects.

-"Saving Patella Ferruguinea" from Algeciras, Spain
+"Saving Patella Ferruginea" from Algeciras, Spain

 This sustainability-oriented project from La Inmaculada school explores marine life and presents a solution for preserving an endangered limpet species with a trained machine learning model integrated into an autonomous monitoring system, highlighting the potential of innovative solutions in safeguarding biodiversity.